AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   requirements to exercise, unlike a core requirement on, say, *If* statements for example.

-We also have :ref:`language-independent-tors` chapter to hold language independent requirements and testcases, essentially regarding the *output report format* which is considered part of the tool qualified interface.
+We also have a chapter for :ref:`language-independent-tors`, which contains language-independent requirements and testcases, essentially regarding the qualified *output report format*.
 Some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other chapters, where specific sections of the report are scanned by the testsuite harness to search for criteria violation messages.

 Downtree, each Testcase is assigned a unique **Testcase Identifier**, computed from its local name (chosen to be representative of its purpose) and position